apaksoy/intro/readme.md

 Last updated: 30 October 2017

-# So, Alper, this is your GitHub Account.
+# So, Alper, this is your GitHub account.
 What\'s in it?

 ## [AutomateTheBoringStuff](https://github.com/apaksoy/automatetheboringstuff)